tom-nook/toulbox/posts/what-is-devsecops.md

 - [Golang Test Annotation](https://github.com/marketplace/actions/golang-test-annotations)

-Now, we'll run the test(s) that we wrote for the web application just to make sure the behavior of the code is acting as expected, and make it a little nicer, in that whenever a test fails it'll generate a more pleasant test case failure due to using the action.
+Now, we'll run the test(s) that we wrote for the web application to make sure the behavior of the code is acting as expected, and make it a little nicer, in that whenever a test fails, and it'll generate a more pleasant test case failure due to using the action.

 ```yaml
 ### Above is still the same